Ayush0-8Biswas/Maze-Solver-Golang/README.md

-## Maze Solver with stack and queue implementation in golang
+## Maze Solver using BFS and DFS algorithms